raguay/TextBarScripts/README.md

 ## NotePad

 This is another example of using a simple node based web server to give information to the url view in TextBar.
 It gives you a 5 pages of notes to switch back and forth.
+It will save the notes to a file in your home directory called `~/.notesjson`.

-It currently doesn't save the information.
-That plus other features will be coming soon.
+Many other features will be coming soon.

 ###Coming Features:

-- Automatic saving notes.
 - Running scripts on full notes or just the selection.

 If you have something you would like to see, just make an issue with the tag [Features] and I'll see what I can do.